ansys/pymotorcad/doc/source/user_guide/index.rst

 Using PyMotorCAD scripts externally
 ------------------------------------

-PyMotorCAD can be added to any Python installation and used to control Motor-CAD from the command line or via scripts via the users' Python IDE of choice.
+PyMotorCAD can be added to any Python installation and used to control Motor-CAD from the command line or via scripts from a Python IDE of your choice.